Chirnside Park

 Chirnside Park lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Chirnside Park's population is around 12,567 as of Aug 2025.
-This reflects an increase from 11,779 people in the 2021 Census, a growth of 788 people (6.7%).
-The change is inferred from ABS estimated resident population of 12,506 in June 2024 and additional 67 validated new addresses since the Census date.
-This results in a population density ratio of 566 persons per square kilometer.
-Chirnside Park's growth exceeded the SA3 area (3.3%) and SA4 region, making it a growth leader.
-Natural growth contributed approximately 39.9% to overall population gains recently, with all migration drivers also positive factors.
+Based on AreaSearch's analysis, Chirnside Park's population is around 12,581 as of Nov 2025.
+This reflects an increase of 802 people (6.8%) since the 2021 Census, which reported a population of 11,779 people.
+The change is inferred from the estimated resident population of 12,506 from the ABS as of June 2024 and an additional 72 validated new addresses since the Census date.
+This level of population equates to a density ratio of 566 persons per square kilometer.
+Chirnside Park's 6.8% growth since the 2021 census exceeded the SA3 area (3.3%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth that contributed approximately 39.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered, VIC State Government's Regional/LGA projections from 2023 are used with adjustments via weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Demographic trends project an above median population growth, with the area expected to grow by 2,629 persons to 2041 based on latest numbers, a total increase of 20.4% over 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward with demographic trends, an above median population growth is projected in the area analysed by AreaSearch.
+The area is expected to grow by 2,629 persons to 2041 based on the latest population numbers, with an increase of 20.3% in total over the 17 years.

 Frequently Asked Questions - Population